-Save as a New Recipe.
-Once edited the recipe in the editor can be saved on the computer as a new recipe.
+Save As a New Recipe.
+The recipe in the editor can be saved on the computer as a new recipe.
 Select Send Recipe To: Save AS.
-Enter a new recipe name and file name and click OK.
+Click on existing name and enter a new recipe name and click OK.
 The new recipe will be stored in the RECIPES directory.
+Save AS will save the Recipe in the Editor with the existing name or new name.
+The Recipe name is imbedded in the Recipe file which means that no matter what 'file name' is used, the 'Recipe name' will always be as shown on screen

-Send Recipe to Computer.
-To store a new or edited recipe from the Recipe editor to the computer hard disk. select Send Recipe To: Disk.
+Disk.
+To store a new or edited recipe from the Recipe editor to the computer hard disk, select Send Recipe To: Disk.
 A dialog box will open.
 Enter the recipe name and recipe file name, click OK.
+The Recipe name typed gets imbedded in the Recipe File which means that the Recipe Name and the File Name will always be the same.

-Send Recipe to Furnace.
+Process.
 Once edited a recipe can be sent to the furnace to replace the values running in the furnace controller.
-Select Send Recipe To: Process .
+Select Send Recipe To: Process.
 Furnace will start using the values just loaded and these values will be shown on the Process screen.

-Figure 2-35 Get Recipe from Recipe screen
+Figure 2-35 Recipe screen